Free Wednesday Webinar: The Social Library with Cliff Landis

 The Wednesday Webinar Series is brought to you by the Georgia Public Library Service and the Georgia Library Association PACE (Professional and Continuing Education) Interest Group.

 1.0 contact hours.
 Submit the E-Learning Attendance Certificate form after attending the webinar.

-About The Unquiet LibrarianI'm a librarian who loves learning, literacy, stories, social media, dogs, fabulous shoes, and good lip gloss; I'm also a 2011 Library Journal Mover and Shaker.
+About The Unquiet LibrarianI'm a librarian who loves learning, critical literacy, stories, social media, dogs, poetry, fabulous shoes, and good lip gloss; I'm also a 2011 Library Journal Mover and Shaker.

 Posted on July 6, 2010, in Professional Development, Webinars and Virtual Events and tagged Cliff Landis, free, Professional Development, social library, Wednesday Webinars.
 Bookmark the permalink.
 1 Comment.